Betel nut chewing

 Betel nut chewing is addictive and causes adverse health effects, mainly oral and esophageal cancers, and cardiovascular disease.
 When chewed with additional tobacco in its preparation (like in gutka), there is an even higher risk, especially for oral and oropharyngeal cancers.
 With tobacco it also raises the risk of fatal coronary artery disease, fatal stroke, and adverse reproductive effects including stillbirth, premature birth and low birth weight.

-The practice of betel nut chewing originates from Southeast Asia where the plant ingredients are native.
-The oldest evidence of betel nut chewing is found in a burial pit in the Duyong Cave site of the Philippines, an area where areca palms were native, dated to around 4,630±250 BP.
+The practice of betel nut chewing originated in Southeast Asia, where the plant ingredients are native.
+The oldest evidence of betel nut chewing is found on the Indonesian island of Sulawesi in the remains of two pre-agricultural foragers.
+Evidence of tooth wear and traces of arecoline in the tissues has been found in two skeletons found at two different sites on the island.
+One was dated to about 7,000 years BP, the other between 16,000 to 25,000 years BP.
+Another site with early evidence of betel nut chewing is found in a burial pit in the Duyong Cave site of the Philippines, an area where areca palms were native, dated to around 4,630±250 BP.
 Its diffusion is closely tied to the Neolithic expansion of the Austronesian peoples.
 It was spread to the Indo-Pacific during prehistoric times, reaching Micronesia at 3,500 to 3,000 BP, Near Oceania at 3,400 to 3,000 BP; South India and Sri Lanka by 3,500 BP; Mainland Southeast Asia by 3,000 to 2,500 BP; Northern India by 1500 BP; and Madagascar by 600 BP.
-From India it spread westwards to Persia and the Mediterranean.
+From India it spread westward to Persia and the Mediterranean.
 It was present in the Lapita culture, based on archaeological remains dated from 3,600 to 2,500 BP, but it was not carried into Polynesia.